 In this section, we demonstrate the capabilities of the BACOLIKR package by showing how to apply it to a number of event detection problems that are based on the solution of a PDE or a system of PDEs.
-Each subsection will consider one problem and will demonstrate how to call BACOLIKR and write an appropriate root finding routine and corresponding main program in order to implement the specific type of event detection required for each problem.
+Each subsection will consider one problem and will outline how to write an appropriate root finding routine and corresponding main program in order to implement the specific type of event detection required for each problem.
+These examples can be easily modified to be adapted to whatever application the user is interested in.

-In order to apply BACOLIKR to an event detection problem, the user must customize a module called ROOTFINDING.
-The primary component of this module is the subroutine (mentioned earlier) called RT (internally), within which the details associated with the characterization of a single event or multiple events must be given.
-As mentioned earlier, the specification of a event may require, within RT, an auxiliary computation involving, for example, the numerical solution, its derivatives in time or space, or its integral in space.
-The evaluation of the numerical solution and/or its time or space derivative is performed through a call to the VALUES routine.
+In order to apply BACOLIKR to an event detection problem, the user needs to modify a module called ROOTFINDING.
+The primary component of this module is the subroutine called RT, within which the characterization of a single event or multiple events can be specified.
+As mentioned earlier, the specification of a event may require, within RT, an auxiliary computation involving, for example, the numerical solution, its derivatives in time or space, or its integral over the spatial domain.
+The evaluation of the numerical solution and/or its time or spatial derivatives is performed through a call to the VALUES routine.
 Within the RT routine, assignments are made to the gstop vector, RVAL, in order to define the conditions that characterize each event as a root of one component of the gstop function.
-Within each subsection associated with an event detection problem, we will explain how the RT routine can be written to define the specific event or events.

 In addition to the RT routine, the ROOTFINDING module includes the SETSOL routine.
-The latter dynamically allocates a work array that is used within the RT routine, and, for those applications in which a spatial integral must be computed, it also computes the Gauss points that will be used to obtain a numerical approximation to the integral.
+The latter dynamically allocates a work array that is used within the RT routine, and, for those applications in which a spatial integral must be computed, it also computes the Gaussian quadrature points that will be used to obtain a numerical approximation to the integral.

 The other primary software component associated with the use of BACOL-IKR for event detection is the main program that will make calls to the solver routine, BACOLI95, as appropriate for whatever event or events are to be detected.
-In the case of multiple events, BACOLI95 must be called multiple times.
-For each problem we consider, we will describe in general terms how the main program is organized.

-The other software components of BACOLIKR that are used in the main programs are the BACOLI95\INIT routine, which initializes the computation, the BACOLI95\VALS routine, which is used to evaluate the numerical solution and its first and second spatial derivatives, the BACOLI95\SOL data structure which contains a number of fields where information associated with the approximate solution is stored, and the BACOLI95\SOL\TEARDOWN routine which must be called at the end of the computation to release the dynamic memory that is allocated during the computation.
+The other software components of BACOLIKR that are used in the example main programs are the BACOLI95_INIT routine, which initializes the computation, the BACOLI95_VALS routine, which is used to evaluate the numerical solution and its first and second spatial derivatives, the BACOLI95_SOL data structure which contains a number of fields where information associated with the approximate solution is stored, and the BACOLI95_SOL_TEARDOWN routine which must be called at the end of the computation to release the dynamic memory that is allocated during the computation.

-In addition to customizing the ROOTFINDING module and the main program, the user must also provide problem definition routines that define the PDE(s), the boundary conditions, and the initial condition(s).
-We refer the reader to http://cs.smu.ca/~muir/BACOLI-3\Webpage.htm.
+In addition to modifying the ROOTFINDING module and the main program, the user must also provide problem definition routines that define the PDE(s), the boundary conditions, and the initial condition(s).
+We refer the reader to http://cs.smu.ca/~muir/BACOLI-3_Webpage.htm.